Top Earners in the U.S.

-Dr. Ken-Hou Lin and I are writing a book about how growth in the financial sector is a fundamental cause of rising income and wealth inequality in the U.S. The U.S. financial sector has increased in size and complexity over the past 40 years.
+Dr. Ken-Hou Lin and I have written book about how growth in the financial sector is a fundamental cause of rising income and wealth inequality in the U.S. The U.S. financial sector has increased in size and complexity over the past 40 years.
 We identify how the expansion of the financial sector is a fundamental cause of rising income and wealth inequality.
 Using both quantitative and qualitative evidence, we document the ascendance of finance in three seemingly separate spheres of American society: Wall Street, Main Street, and households.
 We provide compelling evidence of how finance has widened the uneven distribution of resources according to gender, race, and social class status.

 Gender in the New Economy

 Dr. Christine Williams and I investigate how precarious working conditions exacerbate gender inequality in the new economy.
 Over the past 30 years, structural changes to the economy—such as globalization, deregulation, and the decline of unions—have made employment more precarious, unstable, and insecure for workers.
 In one publication, we consider how the rise of precarious working conditions impacts on men and women, with attention to the implications for gender inequality.
 In a second piece, we examine gender, feminist activism, and inequality in today’s economy.

 Gender in Politics